 Coconut macaroons are a great dessert to enjoy any time of the year, but they are especially popular during the holiday season.
 They make such cute homemade gifts for friends and family and they look great on a dessert table or at an event.

-If you are putting together a cookie box, check out these eggless double chocolate chip cookies, lemon cookies, and snickerdoodles.
 For more coconut flake recipes, try these healthy coconut cookie bars made with nut butter, eggs and coconut flakes.

 Why You'll Love This Recipe